 SW 100 INTRODUCTION TO SOCIAL WORK is a survey course designed to provide an overview of the profession of social work, its historical roots, and its current structures and issues.
 The functions of the social work profession in relation to other human service professions will be discussed.
 Students will understand the knowledge, skill, and value base of social work as developed and discussed in contemporary and historical literature.
 Key terms and concepts will be introduced as well as the role social work has played in response to social and economic justice issues, especially for populations at risk.
-3 credits
+3 credit hours.

 SW 205 INTRODUCTION TO SOCIAL WELFARE introduces basic concepts of the U.S. social welfare system and includes a comparative approach to other countries.
 Provides an overview of governmental assistance programs and the impact of these programs on individuals and families.
 Includes an historical and contemporary perspective on social welfare issues.
 Presents the impact of the economic, political, educational, and religious systems on social welfare systems.
 Special attention is given to social work values and practice, the strength-based approach, poverty and vulnerable populations.
-Public health approach is introduced.
 Students have an opportunity to do service learning at a selected community agency.
-3 credits.
+Prerequisite: Sophomore standing or consent of instructor,

 SW 306 SOCIAL WELFARE POLICY AND PROGRAMS further develops an understanding of contemporary social welfare policies and programs, including private, public, and combined programs.
 Examines the various historical, political, economic, and societal influences on the development of social welfare policy and service delivery and/or the policy-making process.
 Provides a framework to analyze and evaluate social welfare policies and programs.
 Context for policy analysis includes human diversity, human rights, and social and economic justice.
-Policies related to child welfare, physical and mental health, assistance to the poor, social insurance, hunger, shelter, and civil rights based on gender, race and ethnicity, and immigration will be discussed.
+Policies related to child welfare, physical and mental health, assistance to the poor, social insurance, hunger, shelter, and civil rights based on gender, race and ethnicity, sexual orientation, disability, and immigration will be discussed.
 The importance of policy practice will be introduced and integrated through community interviews.
-Prerequisites: SW 100, SW 205 and a social work major with upper division status or consent of instructor.
-3 credits.
+Prerequisites: SW 100, SW 205 or consent of instructor.
+3 credit hours.

 SW 310 RESEARCH METHODS I is taken concurrently with SW 326 and SW 346.
 The course introduces research methodology pertinent to the evaluation of human service programs, and discusses the rationale for conduction of such evaluations.
 Among the topics discussed are the relationship of evaluative efforts to program design and implementation, threats to validity of program evaluation, constructing a measurement plan and designs for program and evaluation.
 Program evaluation knowledge, skills and techniques, such as needs assessment, operationalization of variables, levels of measurement, statistical significance, efficiency and outcome evaluation are introduced.
 This course emphasizes this methodology when conducting formative evaluations, i.e., needs assessment, program development, market research.
-Prerequisites: MATH 121, or MATH 128, and/or MATH 205, SW 100, SW 205, and social work major with upper division status.
-3 credits.
+Prerequisites: MATH 205 and social work major with upper division status.
+3 credit hours.

 SW 326 SKILLS & METHODS OF SOCIAL WORK PRACTICE I: STRATEGIES FOR HELPING INDIVIDUALS is taken concurrently with SW 346 and SW 310.
 It is the first in a sequence of three required social work practice courses.
 Practice I focuses on the development of skills and strategies for helping individuals within a variety of social work and host settings.
 Key concepts of generalist practice are applied to the development of relationship building and interviewing skills.
 Generalist Practice is examined as a problem solving process which includes engagement, assessment, intervention, and evaluation.
 Students learn to view clients and client systems from a strengths perspective.
 Service learning is incorporated into the semester.
-Prerequisites: SW 100, SW 205, and Social Work major with upper division status.
-3 credits.
+Prerequisites: Social Work major with upper division status.
+3 credit hours.